aaronchen097/voice_log_app/docs/API_DOCUMENT.md

 - **Request Body**:
   - `file`: The audio file to be uploaded (multipart/form-data).
 - **Responses**:
-  - `200 OK`: Returns a JSON object with the transcription, summary, and filename.
+  - `200 OK`: Returns a JSON object with the transcription, summary, capability assessment, and filename.
     ```json
     {
       "text": "The transcribed text...",
       "summary": "The AI-generated summary...",
+      "capability_assessment": "The AI-generated personal capability assessment...",
       "filename": "log_20231027_103000.md"
     }
     ```